eth-ait/aitviewer/README.md

 ## BSM model

-You can download bsm.osim from the dowload page at [https://skel.is.tue.mpg.de](https://skel.is.tue.mpg.de).
-Then run:
+You can download the BSM model `bsm.osim` from the dowload page at [https://skel.is.tue.mpg.de](https://skel.is.tue.mpg.de).
+To visualize it, run:

 ```python load_osim.py --osim /path/to/bsm.osim```